FAQs, Tips & Glossary

 One half of your financial aid (loans and grants) will be deposited into your student account at the beginning of each semester.
 These funds will first be used to pay your tuition bill.
-If your financial aid award is more than the cost of tuition, you will be able to withdraw the extra money from your account after the first day of classes.
-You can then use this money for living expenses, books, etc. Please note, it may take up to a week after classes begin for you to be able to withdraw the extra money from your account.
+If your financial aid award is more than the cost of tuition, you will be able to request a refund for the extra funds from your student account after the first day of classes.
+You can then use this money for living expenses, books, etc. Please note, it may take up to a week after classes begin for you to be able to request a refund from your student account.
 You will need to bring sufficient money to cover your living expenses through Orientation and the first week of classes (including rent, food, etc.).
-When you are making your budget, please remember that fall semester is longer (September – January) than spring semester (February – May) and plan accordingly.
+When you are preparing your budget, please remember that fall semester is longer (September – January) than spring semester (February – May) so plan accordingly.

-16) How do I withdraw the extra money from my account?
+16) How do I request a refund from my student account?

-You can request to withdraw money from your student account electronically through the Student Information Systems website after the first day of classes (www.yale.edu/sis).
+You can request a refund from your student account electronically through the Student Information Systems website after the first day of classes (www.yale.edu/sis).
 You will get your money faster if you sign up for direct deposit (the money will go directly from your student account into your checking account).
 Instructions about how to sign up for direct deposit are available at http://www.yale.edu/sis/.

 Jill Stone, Director of Financial Aid firstname.lastname@example.org